microsoft/autogen/website/docs/Getting-Started.md

 #### [Zero-shot AutoML](Use-Cases/Zero-Shot-AutoML)

 FLAML offers a unique, seamless and effortless way to leverage AutoML for the commonly used classifiers and regressors such as LightGBM and XGBoost.
-For example, if you are using `lightgbm.LGBMClassifier` as your current learner, all you need to do is to replace `from ligthgbm import LGBMClassifier` by:
+For example, if you are using `lightgbm.LGBMClassifier` as your current learner, all you need to do is to replace `from lightgbm import LGBMClassifier` by:

 ```python
 from flaml.default import LGBMClassifier